Lifshitz Law Firm, P.C. Announces Investigation of Mobile Mini, Inc. (MINI), Qumu Corporation (QUMU), SB One Bancorp (SBBX) and Taubman Centers, Inc. (TCO)

 Lifshitz Law Firm, P.C. announces investigation into possible breach of fiduciary duties in connection with the sale of QUMU to Synacor, Inc. for 1.61 Synacor shares per QUMU share.

-If you are a QGEN investor, and would like additional information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at info@jlclasslaw.com.
+If you are a QUMU investor, and would like additional information about our investigation, please complete the Information Request Form or contact Joshua Lifshitz, Esq. by telephone at (516)493-9780 or e-mail at info@jlclasslaw.com.

 SB One Bancorp (SBBX)